-East Lion is in the watershed area and entrance is forbidden.
+East Lion is in the watershed area, and entrance is forbidden.
 The West Lion is where many people climb instead.
-There are several ways up to the peak, but they all require some scrambling so it’s considered difficult and dangerous approach here in Canada.
+There are several ways up to the peak, but they all require some scrambling, so it’s considered a dangerous and challenging approach here in Canada.
 Therefore, many hikers finish their ascent on a plateau just at the foot of the West Lion.

 The nearest place to start hiking to the Lions is in Lions Bay on Sea to Sky Highway.
 Here you can use either Binkert Trail (shorter) or Unnecessary Mountain trail (longer).
 I decided to make a loop and go up with the shorter and most popular Binkert Trail and head down to the settlement via Unnecessary Mountain.
 The alternative approach to the Lions is from Cypress Provincial Park, but this is a significantly longer option.

 Lions Bay is a small settlement relatively close to Vancouver.
 However, with public transit, it still takes almost 2 hours to get there from where we live.
-The trip requires few changes of buses.
-From the downtown of Vancouver, I took a bus that follows the road on seaside to Horseshoe Bay.
-That’s very nice scenic route and you can see the big cargo ships mooring there from closer than when walking in Stanley Park.
+The trip requires a few changes in buses.
+From the downtown of Vancouver, I took a bus that follows the road on the seaside to Horseshoe Bay.
+That’s a pleasant scenic route, and you can see the big cargo ships mooring from there, and it’s closer than when walking in Stanley Park.

 The Binkert Trail is about 8 km long and climbs 1200 m higher.
 As I was about to find out that guarantees great views to the Howe Sound from above!
 I started quite late, at 9, but the trail was empty.
 I didn’t meet anyone until I was coming down from the West Lion towards the Unnecessary Mountain.

-At first, the trail follows unused logging road.
+At first, the trail follows an unused logging road.
 It’s easy to follow and not steep at all.
 It also means that there are no views as the road leads through the forest.
-In the forest, there are two points where you must turn from the main i.e. better visible road.
+In the forest, there are two points where you must turn from the main, i.e. better visible road.
 Both of them are marked, but there are no official signs.
-The existing marks are obvious, but pretty small, so if you’re walking with others and are busy talking you may miss them and end up in the wrong way.
+The existing marks are obvious but pretty small, so if you’re walking with others and are busy talking, you may miss them and end up in the wrong way.
 Similar signage is there for trails to Harvey Mountain.

-Finally, when the forest finally ends there are amazing views to the West Lion and to Harvey Mountain and Howe Sound.
+Finally, when the forest finally ends, there are amazing views to the West Lion and Harvey Mountain and Howe Sound.
 The steep Lion looks magnificent.
 It’s clear that any mistake climbing the peak might be fatal.
 I wouldn’t approach it when the rocks are wet.
-From here it feels like the plateau before the Lion appeared deceptively close.
+From here, it feels like the plateau before the Lion appeared deceptively close.
 I still needed some time to reach the junction of my trail with Howe Sound Crest Trail from the direction of Unnecessary Mountain.
-From there I could finally see Vancouver in the far distance.
+From there, I could finally see Vancouver in the far distance.
 It is also the first time when the East Lion is visible.
-Continuing to the left, I follow the ridge on rocky two rocky plateaus towards the West Lion.
-Here I don’t really follow the trail as it’s not so clearly marked and I assume I can follow the ridge.
-Having the Lion in sight, I suddenly end up on edge of overhanging rock with nothing but few hundred of meters of air when I planned to put my foot in next step.
+Continuing to the left, I follow the ridge on rocky, two rocky plateaus towards the West Lion.
+Here I don’t follow the trail as it’s not so clearly marked, and I assume I can follow the ridge.
+Having the Lion in sight, I suddenly end up on the edge of an overhanging rock with nothing but a few hundreds of meters of air when I planned to put my foot in the next step.

 The West Lion

 From this point, I can see that the plateau is connected to the Lion only by a narrow path.
-To reach the path, I need to descend about 4 meters down on an exposed rope.
+To reach the trail, I need to descend about 4 meters down on an exposed rope.
 The feeling of exposure is reduced by a small tree growing in the way of the potential fall.
-The rope is quite worn.
-Luckily I’m not heavy so I manage to descend.
-From there I can’t spot any marks of the way to the top, so I decide to navigate my own way to the summit.
+The line is quite worn.
+Luckily I’m not heavy, so I manage to descend.
+From there, I can’t spot any marks of the way to the top, so I decide to navigate my own way to the summit.

-My mistake was not to read carefully the description of the peak approach before.
+My mistake was not to read the description of the peak approach carefully before.
 I decided to go up steering as far from exposed parts as possible, but that led me to nowhere.
-Or more precisely, to an area that wasn’t too exposed, but there were no points providing a sure grip and sliding few meters wasn’t an option here as an abyss started there.
-So I decided to track back to the rope which I knew is for sure a part of the approach to the peak used by most of the hikers.
-Unfortunately, from here I still couldn’t see any obvious signs what path to take, so I decided to give up on the Lion 🙁 I went back to the junction of the trails.
+Or more precisely, to an area that wasn’t too exposed, but no points were providing a sure grip and sliding few meters wasn’t an option here as an abyss started there.
+So I decided to track back to the rope, which I knew is for sure a part of the approach to the peak used by most of the hikers.
+Unfortunately, from here, I still couldn’t see any obvious signs what path to take, so I decided to give up on the Lion 🙁 I went back to the junction of the trails.
 Around that point, I met first hikers.

-The trail goes next to nice rocky cliffs before reaching the peaks of Unnecessary Mountains.
+The trail goes next to lovely rocky cliffs before reaching the peaks of the Unnecessary Mountains.
 The trail is not well marked.
 The highest peak of the mountain is marked with one small pole with a map of Howe Sound Crest Trail attached to it.
 The map doesn’t have any adjacent trails.
-Because of that, finding the trail down to Lions Bay wasn’t that easy.
+Because of that, finding the path down to Lions Bay wasn’t that easy.

 First, I continued too far on the main trail following the rocky cliffs that separated me from the ocean.
-I knew I can’t try to walk down anywhere here.
+I knew I couldn’t try to walk down anywhere here.
 Finally, I turned back to the pole with the map.
 I assumed that the pole is in the place where the trails meet.
-That was a good assumption.
-After few minutes of looking for a path down, I found a pretty much completely overgrown path leading towards the ocean.
-There were some old markings, but only on rocks on the ground so some of them were difficult to spot between the vegetation.
+That was a reasonable assumption.
+After a few minutes of looking for a path down, I found a pretty much utterly overgrown way leading towards the ocean.
+There were some old markings, but only on rocks on the ground, so some of them were difficult to spot between the vegetation.
 The path was sometimes much more visible, but sometimes the not overgrown paths ended with a cliff, so I had to retrace my steps and take path covered with vegetation.

-When the trail reached an old forest, it transformed to a clearly visible path.
-But on the way down I had to cross many sections (usually very short) of a younger forest where the path was completely overgrown.
-Remembering our short walk next to Vladivostok on a similar overgrown path I was a bit concerned how many ticks I’ll have on me before I reach Lions Bay.
+When the trail reached an old forest, it transformed into a visible path.
+But on the way down, I had to cross many sections (usually concise) of a younger forest where the path was completely overgrown.
+Remembering our short walk next to Vladivostok on a similar overgrown path, I was a bit concerned about how many ticks I’ll have on me before I reach Lions Bay.

-Also in some sections, the trail is very steep.
-Combining in some sections all the steepness, young forest and fallen trunks of big old trees, the trail becomes actually challenging.
-Probably on the way up it’s like the famous Grouse Grind.
+Also, in some sections, the trail is very steep.
+Combining in some sections all the steepness, young forest, and fallen trunks of big old trees, the trail becomes challenging.
+Probably on the way up, it’s like the famous Grouse Grind.
 The Grouse Grind trail is a popular destination for runners who train on the steep approach.
 This one is probably better as it has much better views and you can go both up and down.
-On Grouse Grind you have to pay for gondola ride down… And the Unnecessary Mountain trail is empty.
+On Grouse Grind, you have to pay for gondola ride down.
+And the Unnecessary Mountain trail is empty.
 There were no people on it.